cjamiev/music-maker/README.md

 - Custom SVG placer
 	- Cycle through any existing svg component
 	- Be able to drag or use controller to place it anywhere in the sheet music
-- Form for creating json data
-- Outline (clickable) for each cell of the grid
+- Evenly Spacing Note
+- Select Column on Click
+- Move, Duplicate a row
 - Transpose scales
-- Save in localStorage and json file
-- Load from localStorage and json file
+- Save/Load from localStorage and json file